GPrackmodules/GPrackmodules/docs/ChainedMixer.md

 <h2>Master Module</h2>

+The Master module provides the main output of the mixer.

+There has to be exactly one Master module in an adjacent group of Chained Mixer modules.
+If two or more Master modules are detected, only the leftmost module of them will be active.
+If no Master module is present, the mixer will nor work.

 <h3>Sockets</h3>

 The Master module provides two sockets for the stereo output signal.
-Only one Master module can be active in an adjacent group of Chained Mixer modules.
-If two or more Master modules are detected, only the leftmost module of them will be active.
+The output signal is monophonic, any polyphonic signals coming into the Channel or Aux modules are summed into a monophonic signal before mixing takes place.

 <h3>Parameters</h3>